JrVerbiest/jrverbiest.github.io/README.md

-# Joeri R. Verbiest - Engineer
+# Joeri R. Verbiest - Data Engineer

-## About
+## About me

-I hold two MSc degrees and a PhD in engineering, and I have over a decade of experience across various industries - microwave, preclinical, and medical sectors.
-In 2017, I began transitioning to the field of data through self-education, and in 2020, I returned to academia.
-Currently, I primarily work as an engineer on health-related data projects.
+I hold a PhD in Engineering Science and two MSc degrees in Engineering, with over two decades of multidisciplinary experience spanning research and industry.

+I hold two fixed-term, part-time positions at Hasselt University in Belgium.
+Since February 2025, I have been a data engineer at Data Science Institute, where I developed and implemented a proof-of-concept data governance framework—featuring a centralized metadata catalog and integrated versioning systems—to enhance data integrity and reproducibility.
+Simultaneously, since September 2023, I have been a data engineer with the Biomedical Data Sciences group at the Biomedical Research Institute (BIOMED), Faculty of Medicine and Life Sciences, providing targeted data engineering support for innovative health-related projects.

+Previously, I served as an Engineer-Researcher and Technical Developer with the Research Group Reval (Faculty of Rehabilitation Sciences) at Hasselt University, contributing to FWO-funded research on auditory-motor coupling in individuals with cerebellar impairments through advanced data and signal processing techniques.
+Before that, I worked on diverse projects at Karel de Grote University of Applied Science and Arts, including ML@E2dge—a study leveraging machine learning at the extreme edge for gait analysis—and the Elgas project, which examined the impact of environmental conditions on human health.

+In addition to my academic background, I possess significant industry experience gained from 2007 to 2019, where I held various roles in consulting, project management, and engineering.
+These experiences have provided me with a robust practical skill set, enabling me to effectively connect complex engineering challenges with market-driven solutions.

 ---

 ## 🛠️ Work Experience

+- **Data Engineer** @ Data Science Instiute, Faculty of Sciences - Mathematics & Statistcs, Hasselt University, Belgium, part-time (50%) & fixed-term. - **Current Employment** (from February 2025).

+  Task: Develop a data management and governance strategy by implementing a proof-of-concept for a centralized metadata management solution, as well as creating a strategy and solution for data and code versioning.

-- **[Engineer](https://www.linkedin.com/feed/update/urn%3Ali%3Aactivity%3A7256915199603929090/?midToken=AQEM1XBX5O5--Q&midSig=34b0copnZf0Hw1&trk=eml-email_notification_single_mentioned_you_in_this_01-entity~lockup~list~item-0-entity~heading&trkEmail=eml-email_notification_single_mentioned_you_in_this_01-entity~lockup~list~item-0-entity~heading-null-7mveb~m2u3tl3s~lq-null-null&eid=7mveb-m2u3tl3s-lq)** @ [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Biomedical Research Institute (BIOMED), Faculty of Medicine and Life Sciences, Hasselt University, Belgium, part-time & fixed-term. **Current Employment** from September 2023.
+- **[Data Engineer](https://www.linkedin.com/feed/update/urn%3Ali%3Aactivity%3A7256915199603929090/?midToken=AQEM1XBX5O5--Q&midSig=34b0copnZf0Hw1&trk=eml-email_notification_single_mentioned_you_in_this_01-entity~lockup~list~item-0-entity~heading&trkEmail=eml-email_notification_single_mentioned_you_in_this_01-entity~lockup~list~item-0-entity~heading-null-7mveb~m2u3tl3s~lq-null-null&eid=7mveb-m2u3tl3s-lq)** - Researcher @ [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Biomedical Research Institute (BIOMED), Faculty of Medicine and Life Sciences - Immunology & Infection, Hasselt University, Belgium, part-time (30%) & fixed-term. - **Current Employment** (from September 2023).

-    Involved in:
+  Research Group in Biomedical Data Sciences is affiliated to the Biomedical Research Institute (BIOMED), the Data Science Institute of UHasselt (DSI) and the University MS Center (UMSC).

+  Data engineering support in different research projects, such as:
+    - [MS DataConnect](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences/ms-dataconnect-and-medemotion).
+An initiative of the University MS Center to build a multidisciplinary data infrastructure that enhances care and research for individuals with multiple sclerosis.
     - [BELTRIMS](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences/beltrims) (BELgian TReatment in Multiple Sclerosis).
 The national MS registry project led by the Belgian MS Study Group aims to create a centralised registry using the Health Data platform.
-    - [MS DataConnect](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences/ms-dataconnect-and-medemotion).
-An initiative of the University MS Center to build a multidisciplinary data infrastructure that enhances care and research for individuals with multiple sclerosis.
-    - PROSPeCD.
-In collaboration with project partners KU Leuven and the University of Antwerp, this initiative aims to learn from international Population Health Management (PHM) practices and implement them in Belgium.

-    Task: data engineering.
+    - [PROSPeCD Study](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences/prospecd): Development of a Population Health Management Dashboard for Belgium

 - **Engineer - Researcher - Technical Developer** @ [Research group Reval](https://www.uhasselt.be/nl/onderzoeksgroepen/reval), Faculty of Rehabilitation Sciences, Hasselt University, Belgium, part-time & fixed-term, Jan 2022 - Dec 2024.

     General engineering support, data and signal processing (time series), sensor data cleansing and data preparation for statical analysis.